dlew/joda-time-android/README.md

 > Duplicate files copied in APK META-INF/NOTICE.txt

-__A: We can safely exclude thoses files from our build.
+__A: We can safely exclude those files from our build.
 You need to specify these two `exclude`s in your `build.gradle` file and you will be good to go:__

 ```
 android {